pattonsgirl/Spring2021-CEG2410/Exams/midterm-review.md

     - owner, group, other
     - read, write, execute
     - role of sudo
-- Scripting for automation of tasks
+- Scripting for automation of tasks (bash)
     - variables
     - permissions needed to run
     - user input